Conditions of Simla Agreement no longer applicable after Indian IWT violation, Khawaja Asif says

 Later, a senior official from the Foreign Office told Dawn.com: “No formal decision on abrogation of any bilateral agreement with India has so far been made.”

-In connection with Kashmir, the Simla Agreement stated that “the basic issues and causes of conflict which have bedevilled the relations between the two countries for the last 25 years shall be resolved by peaceful means”.
+In connection with the Kashmir dispute, the Simla Agreement stated that “the basic issues and causes of conflict which have bedevilled the relations between the two countries for the last 25 years shall be resolved by peaceful means”.
 It also bound both countries to discuss the modalities and arrangements for lasting peace and normalisation.